lohith261/AI-Content-Assistent/README.md

 An intelligent web application powered by the Google Gemini 1.5 Flash model.
 This tool serves as a powerful productivity assistant, capable of analyzing content from multiple sources—including text, website URLs, images, and local documents—to provide you with concise summaries, actionable tasks, and insightful next steps.

-The backend is built with Node.js/Express and is ready for deployment on services like Render, while the frontend is a clean, responsive vanilla JS application with a modern, futuristic UI.
+The backend is built with Node.js/Express and features a hybrid web scraper for maximum compatibility.
+The frontend is a clean, responsive vanilla JS application with a modern, interactive, and customizable UI.

 ---